For independent wireless LAN vendors, advanced management technology will be more important than hardware as competition

 "Management is going to become the key differentiator for enterprise wireless products," said Craig Mathias, principal of Farpoint Group.
 "You would think they could get differentiation out of the radios, but they all use the chips from the big wireless LAN chip vendors out there.
-There will be some difference in performance based on the way they wire the chips together and drivers and things like that, but overall the radio environment is the biggest
+There will be some difference in performance based on the way they wire the chips together and drivers and things like that, but overall the radio environment is the biggest variable."

 And to cope with the changing environment that wireless LAN radios must face, whether it's interference or changes in an office layout, a robust management technology is essential.